Low-Cost-Automated-Water-Sampling/Automation_Control/FlowMeter/README.md

-# Sampler_Control
+# FlowMeter

-A Particle project named Sampler_Control
+A Particle project named FlowMeter

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for Sampler_Control.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for FlowMeter.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.